yhuang25/yhuang25.github.io/index.md

 ---
-title: New title
+title: Construction Time Series Data
-description: The titles and decriptions can be changed
+description: Time series
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.